msaadshabir/pci-segment/CONTRIBUTING.md

-# Contributing to PCI-GUARD
+# Contributing to pci-segment

-Thank you for your interest in contributing to PCI-GUARD!
+Thank you for your interest in contributing to pci-segment!
 This document provides guidelines and instructions for contributing.

 ## How to Contribute